-I always underestimate how amazing fruit crisps are, and this mango blueberry crisp is seriously the best thing.
+I always underestimate how amazing fruit crisps are, and this mango blueberry crisp is a lovely changeup to the traditional blueberry crisp you likely already know and love.

 Add in a coconut flaked crisp topping for some extra flavor and a tropical feel.